 Please note that this is only in relation to COVID-19.

 Professional development and training

-The Research Excellence Training (RET) Team are moving all training for Summer Term 2020 online (via Zoom, Google Hangouts and through webinars).
+The Research Excellence Training (RET) Team are moving all training for Summer Term 2020 online (via Zoom, Google Meet and through webinars).
 Resources and slides will be made accessible to participants in advance coupled with an online session/discussion at the time scheduled.
 If, for whatever reason, the session cannot be delivered, the resources will be made available to participants to enable self-directed learning.
 The RET Team will use this period to evaluate the effectiveness of online learning and refine future provision to best serve students and staff.
 See An Update on PGR Training and Support and check further updates on the Research Student Community blog.